We planted a few different types of beans.

 The last mishap of the night came when I decided to go put the chickens up for the evening.
 I stepped out to our screened-in back porch to put on a pair of shoes.
 I didn't look down when I went out on the porch and

+stepped on a hornet.
+Those things hurt like the dickens!
+I had been stung by bumble bees on the bottom of the foot before but that hornet sting really hurt!
+My foot throbbed for hours after that though it didn't swell up like the bumble bee stings did.
 After the bee sting, I told TH that I gave up and was going in for the rest of the night before I really hurt myself.
 He just laughed and used his "Sun-up to Sun-down" super power to mow the yard before turning in.
 We had leftover gumbo for supper but I had made a bowl of home-made, from scratch banana pudding so that was a nice treat after a bad afternoon.

 We were hopeful for some rain last night but didn't get any.
 TH had to use the sprinkler to give the new plantings a good drink.
 Hopefully, we'll be able to finish our planting Saturday.